magesh-technovator/awesome-ai-applications/README.md

 * Classification and Regression problems involving Categorical and Quantitative data which are usually tackled with Feature Engineering and task-specific algorithms

 ### General use cases of AI: Business Agnostic AI
-With a huge amount of data and the evolution of AI algorithms, AI is impacting each and every business, here are some common use cases of AI that can be applied to typically any business,
+With a huge amount of data and the evolution of AI algorithms, AI is impacting each and every business.
+Here are some common use cases of AI that can be applied to typically any business,
 * **Conversational AI:** This includes chatbots(typically text-based), voice assistants, and voice + text assistants.
 This is now everywhere from mobile phones (voice/virtual assistants) to customer service
-* **Recommendation engines:** From Social media to e-commerce, e-learning, recommendation engines are very popular and are personalized and targeted towards end-users
+* **Recommendation engines:** From Social media to e-commerce, and e-learning, recommendation engines are very popular and are personalized and targeted towards end-users
 * **Risk Assessment and Fraud Detection:** Most businesses use AI models to predict future trends, detect risk and fraud, and fraud prevention
-* **Search Optimization:** AI-powered semantic search engines are everywhere and are personalized
+* **Search Optimization:** AI-powered semantic search engines brings about an enhanced understanding of user(searcher) intent, the ability to extract answers, and delivers more personalized results
 * **Mobile Applications:** Every smartphone comes with in-built AI features like smart camera applications like image enhancement, gender and age identification, 3D facial recognition, smart intelligent assistants, typing suggestions like auto-correct, next-word suggestions.
 And most of the businesses are building AI-enabled applications to optimize the user experience.

 ### AI-First Companies